-The Board of Investec plc has delegated the duties of the Social and Ethics Committee to the DLC SEC.
+The Board of Investec plc has delegated the duties of the Social and Ethics Committee, as set out in the South African Companies Act, to the DLC SEC.

-Further details of the role, responsibilities, membership and activities of the DLC SEC are set out on pages 97 and 98 of the Investec Group's 2022 risk and governance report.
+童 Further details of the role, responsibilities, membership and activities of the DLC SEC are set out on pages 97 to 100 of the Investec Group's 2023 risk and governance report.